 Adding star ratings and Testimonials: That will increase your customers’ trust.
 In addition, if your website viewers see that customers suggest your products to others, they’re willing to go through the checkout process rather than abandoning their shopping cart.

-Configure your email marketing settings: That will allow your viewers to subscribe to your newsletter.
-You shouldn’t make them opt-in early, when they haven’t even made up their minds whether to buy or not.
-But for customers who decide to buy and pursue to the checkout process, that is a need.
+Configure your email marketing settings to allow your viewers to subscribe to your newsletter.
+You shouldn’t make them opt-in early when they haven’t even decided whether to buy or not.
+But for customers who decide to buy and pursue the checkout process, that is a need.

 Privacy and policy: You can change privacy and policy text if you need to inform online shoppers of new privacy laws.

 Add header to your checkout page: To avoid your customers getting lost, it is better to try a header on your checkout page.
-A practical idea is to show the whole process -from beginning to the end- in a line which presents the customer’s level.
+A practical idea is to show the whole process -from beginning to the end in a line that presents the customer’s level.

-Create direct checkout links: That will decrease your abandonment rate which steers your customers directly to the checkout page.
-You don’t need to write codes; instead, you can use Direct Checkout for WooCommerce plugin.
+Create direct checkout links: That will decrease your abandonment rate, which steers your customers to the checkout page.
+You don’t need to write codes; instead, you can use Direct Checkout for the WooCommerce plugin.
 It is free!

-Enable free shipping: This option will encourage your customers to expend more money.
-You can trigger free shipping for the customers who have purchased a specific amount (or more); for example, you can implement free shipping on orders greater than 150$.
+Enable free shipping: This option will encourage your customers to spend more.
+You can trigger free shipping for the customers who have purchased a specific amount (or more); for example, you can implement free shipping on orders over 150$.

 Use plugins and extensions: you can change your checkout page template faster and easier.
 I will advise you 5-best plugins to change your checkout page fields.
 It is much easier than using code to change checkout fields.

-Enable at least three payment methods: Set your checkout page in a way that your customers could pay by debit card, credit card and cash on delivery.
+Enable at least three payment methods: Set your checkout page so your customers can pay by debit card, credit card, and cash on delivery.
 They are necessary when your online shoppers want to buy an expensive item or when they want to pay for large purposes.
-But be aware that you should pay for transaction fees; you need to purchase a point of sale device; etc.
+But be aware that you should pay transaction fees; you must purchase a point-of-sale device, etc.